 Good Bugs Bad Bugs.
-“What exactly are Good Bugs and Bad Bugs?”
-Well, if you’re growing a garden there are several “Good Bugs” that can be quite useful for keeping the “Bad Bugs” from destroying all of your hard work.
+“What exactly are they?”
+Well, if you’re growing a garden there are several good insects that can be quite useful for keeping the bad insects from destroying all of your hard work.

 Pests – Plant Eaters